dmbarbour/awelon/AboutAO.md

         ~
         :inlineLabelText

-Essentially, block text in AO is exactly the same as block text in ABC.
-Inline, label text is much more restricted: it is a pseudo-word whose meaning is just whatever text is after the `:` - in the above case `"inlineLabelText"`.
+Block text in AO is exactly the same as block text in ABC.
+Inline, label text is much more restricted: it is a pseudo-word whose meaning is just whatever text is after the `:` and before the word break.
+In the above case `"inlineLabelText"`.
 The intention of this secondary format is to simplify expression of labels in data.
 Empty text may also be expressed this way, using `:` by itself.

 Blocks in AO use square brackets, and contain arbitrary AO code: